roogue/osu-collector-dl/README.md

 ```

 [ Optional ]
-Then, rename `config.env.example` to `config,env`, and paste your osuApi key after the `=` symbols
+Then, rename `config.env.example` to `config,env`, and paste your osuApi key after the `=` symbols.
-_Inserting your api key is recommended as it is more stable_
+_Warning: Using Osu Mirror in resolving beatmaps are highly unstable, an osu api Key is recommended_

 ```
 api_key = 1234567890abcdef